The boom in private equity shows no sign of abating.

 It is critical for companies that seek mezzanine financing to be evidently profitable, have a good reputation, and established the product or service.

-The primary reason behind why so many choose this growth equity option is the ability to get capital injection without having to lose the equity ownership – provided the debt can be repaid in full and on time.
+The primary reason why so many choose this growth equity option is the ability to get capital injection without having to lose equity ownership – provided the debt can be repaid in full and on time.

 Since mezzanine financing is seen as being similar to the equity position on the balance sheet of a portfolio company, this option can also garner easier financing assistance from a bank.